geerlingguy/ansible-role-helm/README.md

     helm_platform: linux
     helm_arch: amd64

 Controls for the version of Helm to be installed.
 See [available Helm releases](https://github.com/helm/helm/releases/).
+You can upgrade or downgrade versions by changing the `helm_version`.

     helm_bin_path: /usr/local/bin/helm